phantomcyber/splunk-soar-sdk/docs/getting_started/testing_and_building.rst

 .. _testing-and-building-app:

-Testing and building the app
+Testing and Building the App
 ============================

-Running from the command line
+Running From the Command Line
 -----------------------------

 You can run any of your app's actions directly in your CLI, without installing a full copy of Splunk SOAR.
 Simply invoke the Python file that contains your app::